 What sauna trends are growing in 2026?

-Wellness, home health, and compact design42.
+Wellness, home health, and compact design.

 Are outdoor saunas becoming more popular?